-- (2.43) The Housing and Planning Act 2016 introduced new notification requirements for disposals and certain types of constitutional changes.
-We have issued directions, available on the HCA regulation pages on gov.uk, which set out when providers must notify the regulator about disposals and constitutional changes, including restructures 13.
+- 2.43 The Housing and Planning Act 2016 introduced new notification requirements for disposals and certain types of constitutional changes.
+We have issued directions, available on the Regulator of Social Housing pages on Gov.uk, which set out when providers must notify the regulator about disposals and constitutional changes, including restructures.
 There is also supporting guidance detailing the timing and content of related processes. - 2.44 Non-profit providers are required to make statutory notifications to the regulator when making certain changes to their organisational structures and their governing instruments.
 For restructures, providers should engage with us at two stages.
 Firstly, providers should inform us when a decision is reached to go ahead with a restructure (we refer to this as 'early information on restructures').
 Secondly, providers will need to submit any relevant statutory notification at the required point in time. - 2.45 We expect providers to engage with the regulator appropriately where restructures are planned.
 As outlined above in paragraphs 1.12 and 1.13, we view transparency as being of fundamental importance in a co-regulatory regime and require registered providers to communicate with us in a timely manner in relation to 'material issues'.
-We consider that a restructure is a material issue for these purposes. - 2.46 Following receipt of early information about a restructure we may request follow-up information where there is reason to do so.
-This is likely to be where the restructure could have an impact on our (published) view of the provider or where we need assurance about how the risks of the restructure are being managed. - 2.47 Following receipt of the statutory notifications, we may request follow-up information on an exception basis.
+We consider that a restructure is a material issue for these purposes. - 2.46 Following receipt of early information about a restructure we may request follow up information where there is reason to do so.
+This is likely to be where the restructure could have an impact on our (published) view of the provider or where we need assurance about how the risks of the restructure are being managed. - 2.47 Following receipt of the statutory notifications, we may request follow up information on an exception basis.
 This is likely to be where we need assurance about compliance with the Governance and Financial Viability Standard or about management of apparent risks.
-Further regulatory action may also be necessary if, for example, a registration or de-registration decision may be required as a result of the transaction. - 2.48 Where no follow-up information is required, the notifications will be considered together with other regulatory information to inform planned regulatory activity.
-Information about notifications will also be used to support sector analysis.
+Further regulatory action may also be necessary if, for example, a registration or de-registration decision may be required as a result of the transaction. - 2.48 Where no follow up information is required, the notifications will be considered together with other regulatory information to inform planned regulatory activity.
+Information about notifications will also be used to support sector analysis. - 2.49 In the course of dealing with either disposal or constitutional change notifications, we may be presented with new information about how a provider's governance operates in practice.
+In such circumstances we will deal with the matter in accordance with our reactive engagement approach, as outlined above.